charlie-bloor/vf/README.md

 ## Thoughts About What's NOT Included ##

 1. If the project's going to get *really* big, we might consider using Domain Driven Design (DDD).
 Everyone involved needs to agree in order for this to work.
 1. Database: we don't yet have much to go on, but at a minumum we'd expect the `Album` table to reference a separate Artist table.
-We also wouldn't hard-code the connection string!
+An album could be by multiple artists, in which case we'd need an `ArtistsAlbums` junction table.
 1. Authentication and authorization.
 1. There would likely be much more shared code, probably in its own local project.
 1. SignalR: however, it's an example of a reason we might want to call repository methods indirectly via services that additionally make SignalR callbacks.